Wayfiding/Python/Flask_RESTFul_API_JSON/README.md

 ---- Windows User ----

-If the Python Flask aren't working because of Windows Policy, you should allow this using the following command:
+If the Python Flask aren't working because of Windows Policy, you should allow this using the following command on PowerShell:
 ```ps1
 Set-ExecutionPolicy RemoteSigned
 ```